john-cd/rust_howto/bk/src/standard_library/cow.md

 {{#include ../../crates/standard_library/examples/cow/cow_to_borrowed_owned.rs:example}}
 ```

-This example was adapted from a [StackOverflow discussion][stackoverflow-how-do-i-get-a-str-or-string-from-stdborrowcowstr]⮳.
+This example was adapted from a [StackOverflow discussion][stackoverflow~how-do-i-get-a-str-or-string-from-stdborrowcowstr]⮳.

 ## References {#skip}